practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Bigloo/README.md

 <br/>

-### Why Bigloo Scheme over Racket Scheme?
+### Why to prefer Bigloo Scheme over Racket Scheme?

 However, I think that even as a "Racket coder" it would absolutely make sense to also gain some practice in a Scheme dialect which is meant for compilation (and not interpretation for historical reasons).
 And in this sense, Bigloo Scheme is a very good choice from my point of view.

-Racket Scheme's program execution along a "natural" order of _(define ...)_ expressions could give you the false impression (as a "Racket coder") that things are easier than they actually are.
+Racket Scheme's program execution along a "natural" order of _(define ...)_ expressions could give you the false impression that things are easier than they actually are.

 Bigloo's design target is this (from (*)):